 On July 6th, the Securities and Exchange Board of India (SEBI) released a statement urging the country’s financial institutions to enhance their cybersecurity.
 According to the SEBI, financial institutions in India must improve their cybersecurity by limiting who may access their data and monitoring cyberthreats against their networks.
 The SEBI hopes that improved cybersecurity practices will prevent data breaches from occurring, or at least mitigate damages caused by unavoidable breaches.
 According to the SEBI, “[n]o person by virtue of rank or position should have any intrinsic right to access confidential data, applications, system resources or facilities, ” adding that, “[a]ny access to [financial institutions’] systems, applications, networks, databases, etc., should be for a defined purpose and for a defined period.”

 CV Fraud in South Africa at Record High.
 A background screening company says that 2015 is proving to be a record year for credentials cheats, with criminal record checks for prospective employees now topping 12%.
 This is marginal rise from 12% over the prior year, according to checking firm, EMPS.
-Kirsten Halcrow, the managing director of EMPS, said what was even more disturbing was the fact that 38% of the candidates who tested positive for a criminal record were repeat offenders, with some job applicants having up to 20 convictions.
+Kirsten Halcrow, the managing director of EMPS, said what was even more disturbing was the fact that 38% of the candidates who tested positive for a criminal record were repeat offenders, with some job candidates having up to 20 convictions.

 Health IT Outcomes reports that “two-thirds of healthcare organizations had significant data breaches” in the past year.